Self-Sabotage: The Definitive Guide + Worksheet

 If you want to become better at recognizing when you are self-sabotaging and out of alignment with yourself, you have to become familiar with your authentic self.

 Luckily, the first step in my Superpower System is Know Yourself, and I have created other guides to help you do just that!
-The first big step to knowing yourself is finding your values and the second is finding your life purpose (your superpower).

 Your values are the bedrock of who you are, and are good things to pay attention to if you are concerned you are self-sabotaging.